Dynatrace/OneAgent-SDK/README.md

 If you can trace the call end-to-end though, the extra information about the communication endpoint will enable Dynatrace to understand the extra hops in between due to load balancers and proxies, which its AI can use again to better determine the root cause of any issue.

+See also: <a href="https://www.dynatrace.com/support/help/server-side-services/introduction/how-does-dynatrace-detect-and-name-services/" target="_blank">How does Dynatrace detect and name services?</a> in the product documentation.

 <a name="features"/>

 # Features

+The feature sets differ slightly with each language implementation.
+More functionality will be added over time, see <a href="https://answers.dynatrace.com/spaces/483/dynatrace-product-ideas/idea/198106/planned-features-for-oneagent-sdk.html" target="_blank">Planned features for OneAgent SDK</a> for details on upcoming features.

 <a name="remoting"/>